Frequently Asked Questions

 - Developing regenerative habitat options for local flora and fauna.

-- Reducing long-haul trucks on the roads and road freight transport emissions.
+- Reducing long-haul trucks on the roads and road freight transport emissions while enabling a transition to renewable fuel options.

 - Reducing shipping emissions through more efficient freight solutions.

-- Developing a solar farm and battery storage to power the jetty.
+- Developing a solar farm and battery storage to power the marine facility.

 - Using renewable energy to produce potable water for the local community and to recharge local aquifers.